Add a projection

 record the offset in the same transaction, so processing is exactly-once across a crash.
 With the

-FCQRS.FSharp facade the function has the shape int64 -> obj -> IMessageWithCID list: the offset, the
+FCQRS.FSharp facade the common shape is int64 -> obj -> unit (Projection.single): you just update

 open FCQRS.Common